georust/rinex/README.md

     let records = rinex.match_filter(to_match);
 ```

-+ Mixed constellations (modern use case?)
++ `Constellation::Mixed` (modern use case?)

-In thise context, the constellation information must be retrieved
+In this context, the constellation information must be retrieved
 at the `RecordItem` level.
-Filtering comes handy:
+A pre filter comes handy:

 ```rust
     // extracted from 'example --nav-mixed